tyrannorrec/RSA-Encryption-Scheme/readme.txt

     from scratch, without using relevant libraries such as python-rsa or cryptography (fernet).
 The reasoning behind this choice was two-fold:
-    (1) first, it provided an academic opportunity to gain a deeper understanding of asymmetric encryption algorithms, and to develop preexisting interests in cybersecurity; (2) second, it allowed allowed me to develop skills and intuition coding in Python.
+    (1) first, it provided an academic opportunity to gain a deeper understanding of asymmetric encryption algorithms as a method of encrypting symmetric keys, and to further develop preexisting interests in cybersecurity; (2) second, it allowed me to develop skills and intuition coding in Python.

 Contents -----------------------------------------------------------------